ChrstphrHll/npc_gen/students/Olbern Uldreiyn.md

 ---
 ### Description
 - 4th year Human Sorcerer in Treskal
-- curly lighter blonde hair that's loose around the shoulders, Blue eyes, and Pale skin
+- shoulder length straight dark red hair that's braided, Blue eyes, and Pale skin
 - Is Merciful and Stubborn, and has Leadership as their ideal

 ### Organizations